The Bocuse d'Or is the world’s most prestigious culinary contest

 • Frequently referred to as the culinary equivalent of the Olympic Games, the event is the world’s most prestigious cooking competition, where preparation and cooking of all dishes is performed in front of a live audience.

-• Australian chefs who have previously competed at the Bocuse d’Or include the likes of George Calombaris, Tom Milligan, Joseph Vargetto, Scott Pickett, Shannon Kellam, Dan Arnold and Michael Cole.
+• Australian chefs who have previously represented Australia at the Bocuse d’Or include the likes of George Calombaris, Tom Milligan, Joseph Vargetto, Scott Pickett, Shannon Kellam, Dan Arnold, Michael Cole and Alex McIntosh.

 What's Happening